 Lesson 1: Creating a Sample Subscriber Database

-This lesson assumes you are using Management Studio to create a SQL Server 2012 database.
+This lesson assumes you are using SQL Server Management Studio to create a SQL Server 2016 database.

-Start Management Studio, and open a connection to a Database Engine.
+Start Management Studio, and open a connection to an instance of the SQL Server Database Engine.

 Right-click on Databases, select New Database....